Sameep1234/notes/vault/courses.Semester 5.Embedded Systems.Lecture 1.md

 > Now in embedded system, we are moving from microprocessor to microcontroller.

-* Key difference between them is that microprocessor, you can use multiple chips whereas for microcontroller, you can't use that.
+* Key difference between them is that in microprocessor you can use multiple chips externally whereas for microcontroller, you can't use that.

 ## Extra Points
-* When system performance is critical then use microprocessors
+* When system performance is critical then use microprocessors because we can manage the RAM and ROM.
-* When issues of space, power and rapid development are critical then use microcontrollers.
+* When issues of space, power and rapid development are critical then use microcontrollers because microcontrollers have built in chips and thus, space and time to develop is less.

 > What is embedded system?